-- Some of the medical definitions below refer to the person insured requiring permanent assistance from another person with 'activities of daily living'.
-If the person insured can perform the activity on their own by using special equipment, we will not treat them as requiring assistance from another person to perform that activity. - Each of items 1-5 below counts as one 'activity of daily living': - 1. bathing and showering - 2. dressing and undressing - 3. eating and drinking - 4. maintaining continence with a reasonable level of personal hygiene - 5. getting in and out of bed, a chair or wheelchair or moving from place to place by walking, wheelchair or walking aid. - Some of the medical definitions below refer to a 'medical specialist'.
+Some of the medical definitions below refer to you requiring permanent assistance from another person with 'activities of daily living'.
+If you can perform the activity on your own by using special equipment, we will not treat them as requiring assistance from another person to perform that activity.

+Each of items 1-5 below counts as one 'activity of daily living':

+- 1. Bathing and showering - 2.
+Dressing and undressing - 3.
+Eating and drinking - 4.
+Maintaining continence with a reasonable level of personal hygiene - Getting in and out of bed, a chair or wheelchair or moving from place to place by walking, wheelchair or walking aid. - Some of the medical definitions below refer to a 'medical specialist'.
 This means a qualified medical practitioner who is vocationally registered in a relevant specialty and approved by us.
 The medical specialist cannot be you or the person insured, or an immediate family member or business partner of you or the person insured.